 RIHPHC receives operating funds from the National Park Service through an annual Historic Preservation Fund grant.
 RIHPHC has also obtained funding for special projects from other NPS Grant programs, including the National Maritime Heritage Grant Program and the Underrepresented Communities Grant Program.
-This latter program is specifically designed to proactively encourage historic properties related to the nation's diverse ethnic groups be identified and nomination for listing in the National Register of Historic Places.
+This latter program is specifically designed to proactively encourage the identification and nomination historic properties related to the nation's diverse ethnic groups for listing in the National Register of Historic Places.